 Bramley Fall Woods

-For the very best foraging fruit in Leeds, follow the canal along from Granary Wharf to Bramley Fall Woods, where you’ll find a slew of bushes filled with berries – ripe and ready for the plucking.
+For some of the very best foraging fruit in Leeds, follow the canal along from Granary Wharf to Bramley Fall Woods, where you’ll find a slew of bushes filled with berries – ripe and ready for the plucking.
 They’re usually to the side of the main path, so keep your eyes peeled as you go.